 Acoustics is an extremely complicated field of study.
 The way sound waves behave in their medium (typically air when using microphones) and their environment (other sound waves and reflective surfaces) is very complex.

-All this is to say that depending on the listener or microphone location, a sound source will sound different.
+All this is to say that a sound source will sound different depending on the listener or microphone location.
 Finding the subjective, or even objective, best listening/mic position, then, is a matter of testing various positions in an acoustic environment.

-Depending on the polar pattern of the mic, there are specific methods to help you find the sweet spot.
+Depending on the microphone’s polar pattern, there are specific methods to help you find the sweet spot.

 - Omnidirectional: plug one ear and listen closely with the other.
 Move around until you reach the sweet spot where the source/environment sounds the best and place the omni mic there (with the capsule where your open ear was).